 Holder Insurance Agency can help make your time on the water relaxed and worry-free.
 We will help you find coverage that can help protect you, your friends and family, your watercraft and your boating equipment.
 The average boat costs less than a dollar a day to insure.
 You’ll enjoy being on the water even more when you aren’t worried about your safety, the safety of your passengers, or your investment.

 Do you know what to look for in an Ocala watercraft insurance policy?
 Holder Insurance Agency can help you determine the right amount of coverage to meet your specific needs.
 Just contact us today to get started.

 Here are some items you’ll need to consider when shopping for Ocala boat insurance.

 Know where you are covered in the water.
-Some insurance companies offer protection that covers you up to 75 miles from the U.S. coastline, into Canadian coastal or inland waters, and into the Pacific coastal waters of Mexico.
+Some insurance companies offer coverage that covers you up to 75 miles from the U.S. coastline, into Canadian coastal or inland waters, and into the Pacific coastal waters of Mexico.
 In California, Florida and Oregon, coverage for additional areas can be purchased.